-SECTION 13.
-UNIVERSITY AFFAIRS COMMITTEE
+SECTION 12.
+CAMPUS AFFAIRS COMMITTEE

-The Senate University Affairs Committee handles all matters pertaining to campus issues specifically: university and academic policy, on-campus residents, student affairs, campus safety, climate, student services, academic opportunities, and facilities.
+The Senate Campus Affairs Committee handles all matters pertaining to campus issues specifically: university and academic policy, on-campus residents, student affairs, campus safety, climate, student services, academic opportunities, and facilities.
+Also responsible for recommending on all matters pertaining to the ASUCSB Legal Code.
+The Committee will study and review the code and make recommendations on needed legislation, as well as review and give recommendations regarding new legislation proposed by the Senate.

 - B) Voting Membership:

 - 1) Chair (Senator)

 - 2) Vice-Chair (Senator)

-- 1) Four (4) Letters and Science Senators
+- 3) Two (2) Letters and Science Senators

-- 2) One (1) College of Creative Studies Senator
+- 4) One (1) College of Creative Studies Senator

-- 3) One (1) College of Engineering Senator
+- 5) One (1) College of Engineering Senator

-- 4) Two (2) Residential Senators
+- 6) Two (2) Residential Senators

-- 5) Three (3) Students-at-Large
+- 7) Three (3) Students-at-Large

-- 7) A.S.
+- 8) A.S.
 Internal Vice President (only in the case of a tie)

 - C) Non-Voting Membership:

 - 1) Academic Affairs Commissioner

 - 2) Student Fee and Services Commissioner

 - 3) Facilities Commissioner

-- 4) All Students Representatives to Academic Senate and Administrative Advisory Committees

-- 5) A.S.
-Committee on Committees Chair

-- 6) Student Advocate General

-- 7) A.S.
-President

-- 8) A.S.
-Executive Director

-- 9) A.S.
-Assistant Director for Government Affairs

-- 10) University Shared Governance Coordinator

-- D) Duties and Powers of the Committee:

-- 1) To research and initiate action to improve University housing, academics, and other student services.

-- 2) Review and hear reports from student representatives to Academic Senate and Administrative Advisory Committees and draft necessary legislation in response.

-- 3) Deal with all matters involving University actions and policies both academic and non-academic.

-4) Make formal recommendations on the A.S.
+- 4) All Students Representatives to Academic Senate and Administrative Advisory Committees - 5) A.S.
+Committee on Committees Chair - 6) Student Advocate General - 7) A.S.
+President - 8) A.S.
+Executive Director - 9) A.S.
+Assistant Director for Government Affairs - 10) University Shared Governance Coordinator - D) Duties and Powers of the Committee: - 1) To research and initiate action to improve University housing, academics, and other student services. - 2) Review and hear reports from student representatives to Academic Senate and Administrative Advisory Committees and draft necessary legislation in response. - 3) Deal with all matters involving University actions and policies both academic and non-academic. - 4) Make formal recommendations on the A.S.
 President's participation on the Campus Planning Committee and Coordinating Committee on Budget Strategy.

-SECTION 14.
+SECTION 13.
 EXTERNAL AFFAIRS COMMITTEE